 - Hot tubs that aren’t drained after each use

 - Large plumbing systems

 Landlords of residential accommodation have a legal duty to assess the risk of Legionella within a property and introduce control measures to minimise the risk.

 The L8 Approved Code of Practice (ACOP) was published by the Health and Safety Executive in 2001 and remains in place today.
 This ACOP requires a landlord to “…assess the risks from exposure to Legionella to their tenants.”
 The full ACOP can be viewed at

 Why choose Vibrant for your LRA?

-Accreditation – we are members of the Legionella Control Association https://www.legionellacontrol.org.uk/ and are audited annually for compliance.
+Compliant – we are members of the Legionella Control Association and are regularly audited and assessed by them for compliance.

 Experience – we have over 70 trained Legionella assessors who carry out hundreds of LRAs every month.